maxxiimo/the-front-end-manifesto/mobile-on-rails.md

       width: 49.1525%;
     }

+And there it is in a nutshell!
 To really learn how to use Susy – it really packs a lot more punch – the best reference can be found at the [source][].
 The following tutorials also demonstrate Susy in action:

 - [Responsive Grids With Susy][Susy Grids]
 - [Off-canvas layout with Susy][Off-canvas]